10maurycy10/10maurycy10.github.io/content/misc/how_does_stable_diffusion_work/index.md

 ![Instead of a red cube on top of a blue sphere, the generation shows an intersecting red cube and blue sphere](cube.png)

+# Classifier Free Guidance

+Simply passing the text embedding into unet doesn't tend to generate satisfactory results as the images are not strongly related to the prompt.
+To increase the relation of the generated image to the prompt a proccess called classifier free guidance is used.
+To do this text embedding are generated for both the prompt (conditioned embedding), and an empty string (unconditioned embedding).
+Then unet is invoked with both imbeddings, producing 2 separate noise predictions.
+By finding the difference in the two predictions, you can isolate the effect of the prompt.
+The difference can then be scaled by the ``guidance_scale`` parameter (usually around 6 to 8) and added into the unconditioned noise prediction (the one with the empty prompt).
+This emphasizes the differences between a generic image and the prompt.

 # The txt2img algorithm

 ![Diagram of latent diffusion (also applicable to stable diffusion), stolen from https://github.com/CompVis/latent-diffusion/](modelfigure.png)

-1. The first step is the use the CLIP TextEncoder and TextTokenizer to convert the prompt into 59136 element vector, the ``text_imbeddings``.
-An empty prompt is also processed to provide ``uncond_imbeddings``.
+1. The first step is the use the CLIP TextEncoder and TextTokenizer to convert the prompt into 59136 element vector, the ``text_embeddings``.
+An empty prompt is also processed to provide ``uncond_embeddings``.

 2. Now the initial latent space image will have to be created, this is simply a fully random image 8 times smaller on each axis than desired generated image's size.